The Maslov index in symplectic Banach spaces: Calculation of the Maslov index

 A \subindex{Crossing}{\em crossing} is a time $t\in[0,1]$ such that $\lambda(t)\cap\mu(t)\ne\{0\}$.
 A crossing is called \subindex{Crossing!regular}{\em regular} if $\Gamma(\lambda,\mu,t)$ is non-degenerate.
 It is called \subindex{Crossing!simple}{\em simple} if it is regular and $\lambda(t)\cap\mu(t)$ is one-dimensional.
-As before, we shall denote by \symindex{m@$m^{\pm}(Q)$, $m^0(Q)$ positive (negative) Morse index and nullity of Hermitian form $Q$}$m^+,m^-,m^0$ the dimensions of the subspaces where the form is positive-definite, negative-definite, or vanishing, respectively.
+As before, we shall denote by \symindex{m@$m^{\pm}(Q)$, $m^0(Q)$ positive (negative) Morse index and nullity of Hermitian form $Q$}$m^+,m^-,m^0$ the positive Morse index, the negative Morse index and the nullity of the form respectively.

 Now we give a method for using the crossing form to calculate Maslov indices (see \auindex{Robbin,\ J.}\auindex{Salamon,\ D.}\cite{RoSa93} for the fixed finite-dimensional symplectic vector space case, \auindex{Boo{\ss}--Bavnbek,\ B.}\auindex{Furutani,\ K.}\cite[Theorem 2.1]{BoFu98} and \auindex{Zhu,\ C.}\cite[Proposition 4.1]{Zh05} for the fixed strong symplectic Hilbert space case).